AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 +++Match keys

-Match keys are prefilled with the ones that you [selected at your organizational level](/help/guide/setup/onboard-organization.md#set-up-match-keys).
-You can toggle off any match keys that you do not want used in this connection, but you cannot add any match keys that were not selected when setting up the organization.
+Match keys are prefilled with the ones you selected while [setting up your organization](/help/guide/setup/onboard-organization.md#set-up-match-keys).
+You can toggle off any match keys you don't want to use, but you can't add match keys that weren't selected during organization setup.

 ![The Match key settings in the connection settings workspace.](/help/assets/connect/establish-connection/match-keys.png){zoomable="yes"}